Hamednallah/restaurant-POS/README.txt

 - README.txt

 To run:
-1. Install JDK 17 and set JAVA_HOME
+1. Install JDK 17 and set JAVA_HOME (change it to 21)
 2. cd scaffold
 3. ./gradlew run